 If you plant flowers around your back porch, you will have bees.
 If you leave a sticky sweet can of soda open on your picnic table, the bees will come in droves.
 Eliminating or moving the odors and food sources which attract bees will go far in your quest to remain unscathed.

 In the summer, every living thing is looking for water and bees are no exception.
 If you are soaking wet after playing in the pool, expect a bee to see the beads of water on your skin as an opportunity for a drink.
 If you don’t panic and use slow movements to shoo the intruder away, you will emerge unscathed.
+Take a look at our list of the top insect repellents to keep you safe from all biting insects.

 Be Aware of Possible Hive Locations and Dress for Sting-Free Success